vicfriedman/rails-simple-search/TUTORIAL.md

 ##Step 4 - Controllers and Views

 In order for our `models` to talk to our database and serve content to our views (that don't exist yet), we are going to need controllers.
+But first we will need routes, otherwise nothing will work.
 Let's build those out now.

 When we ran `rspec`, we saw: